Anjujose1106/Messy-E-Commerce-Sales-Analysis/README.md

 - Excel

 ## Key Insights
-- Electronics generated highest revenue
+- Books as the top revenue category
-- November showed strongest sales
-- Overall profit margin was 31%